Troubleshooting

 ssl-min-ver

-globally using the global optionssl-default-bind-options
+globally using the global optionssl-default-server-options

 Define a custom log format in your frontend that writes TLS session secrets to the access log.
 The log format uses sample fetches to retrieve the keys.
 We are using the backend fetches here, as indicated by